dafny-lang/dafny/docs/DafnyRef/Topics.md

   In the first quantifier, type inference fails to infer the type of `pair` before it tries to look up the members `.0` and `.1`, which results in a "type of the receiver not fully determined" error.
-The rememdy is to provide the type of `pair` explicitly, as is done in the second quantifier.
+The remedy is to provide the type of `pair` explicitly, as is done in the second quantifier.

   (In the future, Dafny may do more type inference before giving up on the member lookup.)